-- 5.19.
+5.19.
 The built heritage of the parish is the community's most evident link with our past and the lives of previous residents.
 It provides the everyday connection to our history and provides a sense of place and tradition.
-This connection is most evident through the Ipplepen Conservation Area where the village first originated and where the greatest concentration of historic buildings are focused. - 5.20.
+This connection is most evident through the Ipplepen Conservation Area where the village first originated and where the greatest concentration of historic buildings are focused.

+5.20.
 The Teignbridge Ipplepen Conservation Area Appraisal in appendix O provides an analysis of the features, materials and characteristics of the Conservation Area which together define its special architectural and historic interest.
-This is a fundamental evidence base, alongside the Historic Environment Record, in the understanding of what makes the Ipplepen Conservation Area special. - 5.21.
-The appraisal describes the origins and development of Ipplepen and highlights the potential significance of unearthed archaeology around the ancient parts of the village. recognition of the significant potential new archaeological discoveries in the area, an Area of Archaeological Potential has been designated in the Conservation Area Character Appraisal (2009) around the land encircled by Paternoster Lane, Silver Street & Fore Street and North Street, illustrated in figure 28.
+This is a fundamental evidence base, alongside the Historic Environment Record, in the understanding of what makes the Ipplepen Conservation Area special.

+5.21.
+The appraisal describes the origins and development of Ipplepen highlights and the potential significance of unearthed archaeology around the ancient parts of the village.
+In recognition of the significant potential for new archaeological discoveries in the area, an Archaeological Area of Potential has been designated in the Conservation Area Character Appraisal (2009) around the land encircled by Paternoster Lane, Silver Street & Fore

-Figure 28: Map of Area of Archaeological Potential
+Street and North Street, illustrated in Figure 28: Map of Area of Archaeological Potential figure 28.

-- 5.22.
-The appraisal details the characteristic building and surfacing materials found in the Conservation Area which includes natural slate and thatch for roofing, natural and rendered limestone stone walls, cobbles and features short building frontages. - 5.23.
+5.22.
+The appraisal details the characteristic building and surfacing materials found in the Conservation Area which includes natural slate and thatch for roofing, natural and rendered limestone stone walls, cobbles and features short building frontages.

+5.23.
 The buildings and their architectural features and materials form a fundamental aspect of the Conservation Area and those considered to make an outstanding, positive and neutral or negative impact on the character of the Conservation Area are illustrated in figure 29.